The quickest way to request a by mail ballot is to apply online through the Virginia Department of Elections website.

-Certain ill or disabled voters who have not received or have spoiled their ballot by the Saturday before the election, and are unable to come to our office in person for a replacement, may designate an individual to pick up and return a replacement ballot on their behalf.
-Please call our office at 703.746.4050.
+- Certain ill or disabled voters who have not received or have spoiled their ballot and are unable to come to our office in person for a replacement may designate an individual to pick up and return a replacement ballot on their behalf.
+Please call our office at 703.746.4050 for more information.

 What if I am Hospitalized or Called out of Town after the Absentee Deadline?